droidecahedron/npm2100_nrf54l15_BFG/README.md

 The 54L15 uses two on-chip ADC channels and measures the voltage of the BOOST and LDO/LS output of the nPM2100, and reports these statistics to a central device (likely a phone) via BLE.
 It also reports logs by default, so if you connect a USB cable you can read those logs out.

 ## Block Diagram
-### Overall application
+### Overall Application
 <img width="790" height="463" alt="image" src="https://github.com/user-attachments/assets/e7d47d5b-4196-4515-892e-253b9c534f30" />

 ### Fuel gauge block diagram
 <img width="493" height="153" alt="image" src="https://github.com/user-attachments/assets/311fb2f6-b230-432c-b026-525681e19da5" />

 ## BLE Data
 The regulator output voltages and battery percentage have independent characteristics to read over BLE, but for demonstration purposes there is also an overall encapsulating characeristic to read all the values out as a string.
-(See the `Example Output` section for more information.)
+(See the [example output](#example-output) section for more information.)
 Below is a table summary:

 Statistic|Permissions|Unit|Individual Characteristic
 ---|---|---|----